gokulkrishh/js-interview-questions/README.md

 ## Global & Local Variables

-- What is the output of the below program ?
+- What is the output of the below program and why ?

 ```javascript